top of page

 Acne

-Signs of acne can include:
+Signs of acne may include:

 • Lesions: Comedones (open comedones = blackheads; closed comedones = whiteheads), Pimples that include pus (pustules), Large tender bumps under the skin (nodules), Cystic pockets under the skin’s surface